Notice of Pre-AIA or AIA Status

 Zhang teaches this circuit arrangement to enable a more adaptable voltage conversion topology from the DC battery cell cluster to the AC output, which better utilizes the batter cell capacities (¶ [75]) and reduces unnecessary energy consumption (¶ [81]).

 Claim 21 is rejected under 35 U.S.C.
-103 as being unpatentable over Chen et al. (US 2023/0208182 A1) in view of Shao et al. (CN 112865153 A), Wu (CN 112713605 A), and Ikriannikov et al. (US 2012/0043923 A1; hereinafter “Ikri”), and as evidenced by the Keeping article (Steven Keeping, The Advantages of Pulse Frequency Modulation for DC/DC Switching Voltage Converters, DigiKey, 03/25/2014).
+103 as being unpatentable over Chen et al. (US 2023/0208182 A1) in view of Shao et al. (CN 112865153 A), Wu (CN 112713605 A), Ikriannikov et al. (US 2012/0043923 A1; hereinafter “Ikri”), Xie et al. (CN 113783252 A), Laflaquiere et al. (US 2019/0165584 A1; hereinafter “Laf”), Yan et al. (CN 114050633 A), and Zhou et al. (US 2022/0200314 A1), and as evidenced by the Keeping article (Steven Keeping, The Advantages of Pulse Frequency Modulation for DC/DC Switching Voltage Converters, DigiKey, 03/25/2014).

-Chen further discloses a first energy storage branch (“second branch 202/402”; Figs. 2, 4) comprising a first battery cluster (“second string 2022/4022”; Figs. 2, 4; ¶ [76]: “each of the strings … is an energy storage battery string, and each … may include a plurality of energy storage batteries connected in series and/or in parallel”).
+Chen further discloses a first energy storage branch (“second branch 202/402”; Figs. 2, 4) comprising a first battery cluster (“second string 2022/4022”; Figs. 2, 4; ¶ [76]: “each of the strings … is an energy storage battery string, and each … may include a plurality of energy storage batteries connected in series and/or in parallel”) and a first switch unit (“second transfer subswitch 4032”; Fig. 4) connected in series to the first battery cluster (2022/4022) and configured to control operation (“4032” connects and disconnects “4022” to the “first direct current bus 405”; Fig. 4) of the first battery cluster (2022/4022).

 Chen further discloses a second energy storage branch (“first branch 201/401”; Figs. 2, 4) connected in parallel (“401” and “402” connected in parallel across “first direct current bus 405” and “second direct current bus 406”; Fig. 4) to the first energy storage branch (402).

-Chen further discloses the second energy storage branch (201/401) comprises a second battery cluster (“first string 2011/4011”; Figs. 2, 4; ¶ [76]: “plurality of energy storage batteries”).
+Chen further discloses the second energy storage branch (201/401) comprising a second battery cluster (“first string 2011/4011”; Figs. 2, 4; ¶ [76]: “plurality of energy storage batteries”).

-Chen further discloses the second energy storage branch (201/401) comprises a DC/DC converter (“first voltage compensation unit 204/404”; Figs. 2, 4; ¶ [23, 93]: “a non-isolated buck conversion circuit”; ¶ [94]: “may also use an isolated resonant circuit, an isolated phase shift circuit, or a flyback circuit”) connected to the second battery cluster (2011/4011) in series (Fig. 4 shows “404” electrically connected in series to “4011” through the “2” position of switch “4031”).
+Chen further discloses a first DC/DC converter (“first voltage compensation unit 204/404”; Figs. 2, 4; ¶ [23, 93]: “a non-isolated buck conversion circuit”; ¶ [94]: “may also use an isolated resonant circuit, an isolated phase shift circuit, or a flyback circuit”) connected to the second battery cluster (2011/4011) in series (Fig. 4 shows “404” electrically connected in series to “4011” through switch “4031”).

-Chen further discloses a main control unit (“controller 207”; Fig. 2) configured to, according to state information (¶ [83]: “based on … the operating state parameter of the second string 2022”) of the first battery cluster (2022/4022) and state information (¶ [83]: “based on the operating state parameter of the first string 2011”) of the second battery cluster (2011/4011), control operation (¶ [82]: “an output terminal of the controller 207 is connected to the first voltage compensation unit 204”; ¶ [83]: “based on the operating state parameter of the first string 2011 and the operating state parameter of the second string 2022”) of the DC/DC converter (204/404).
+Chen further discloses a main control unit (“controller 207”; Fig. 2) configured to, according to state information (¶ [83]: “based on … the operating state parameter of the second string 2022”) of the first battery cluster (2022/4022) and state information (¶ [83]: “based on the operating state parameter of the first string 2011”) of the second battery cluster (2011/4011), control operation (¶ [82]: “an output terminal of the controller 207 is connected to the first voltage compensation unit 204”; ¶ [83]: “based on the operating state parameter of the first string 2011 and the operating state parameter of the second string 2022”) of the first DC/DC converter (204/404).

 Chen does not disclose “a capacity of the second battery cluster being different from a capacity of the first battery cluster”.

-Chen further does not disclose “the DC/DC converter being configured to adjust an output current of the second energy storage branch to balance an output current of the first energy storage branch and the output current of the second energy storage branch, to cause the first battery cluster and the second battery cluster to complete charging or discharging at a same time”.
+Chen further does not disclose “the first DC/DC converter being configured to adjust an output current of the second energy storage branch to balance an output current of the first energy storage branch and the output current of the second energy storage branch, to cause the first battery cluster and the second battery cluster to complete charging or discharging at a same time”.

 Chen further does not disclose “a main operation mode of the DC/DC converter being a pulse frequency modulation (PFM) mode” and that the operation of the DC/DC converter is controlled “by adjusting an output frequency of a pulse wave”.